What The Best Primary Maths Teachers Do And How We Can Learn From Them

-This then leads to the question of whether effective primary maths teachers do anything different when compared to the way they teach any other curriculum subject?
+This then leads to the question of whether truly effective primary maths teachers do anything different when compared to the way they teach any other curriculum subject?

 What does any effective teacher do apart from spin multiple plates, juggle ten things with one hand and perform daily miracles?